ku1ik/racksh/README.markdown

 It's purpose is to allow developer to introspect his application and/or make some initial setup.
 You can for example run _DataMapper.auto_migrate!_ or make a request to _/users/666_ and check response details.
-It's mainly aimed at apps that don't have console-like component (ie. app built with Sinatra) but all frameworks can benefit from interactive Rack stack introspection.
+It's mainly aimed at apps that don't have console-like component (ie. app built with Sinatra) but all frameworks can benefit from interactive Rack stack and request introspection.

 ## How it works?